How to Silicone a Bath

 What Safety Equipment Do I Need to Silicone a Bath?

-One of the main things you need to consider when applying silicone to a bath is the materials required, as you need to make sure you have the right products for the job.
-The materials that you will need to silicone a bath are listed below:
+One of the main things you need to consider when applying silicone to a bath is you need to make sure you have the right products for the job.
+The materials needed are listed below:

 • Towel